-The Pedro Almodóvar retrospective at The Frida Cinema continues with Volver, a decorated love letter to the director’s childhood in Spain and a warm homecoming for fans of his early work.
+Our Pedro Almodóvar retrospective continues with Volver, a decorated love letter to the director’s childhood in Spain and a warm homecoming for fans of his early work.

-Raimunda (Penélope Cruz), a hard-working wife and mother, lives in suburban Madrid with her husband Paco and daughter Paula.
-After a familial altercation results in Paco’s murder, Raimunda must handle the disposal of his body along with supporting her sister Sole (Lola Dueñas), running a restuarant and the grieving after the death of their beloved Aunt Paula (Chus Lampreave).
-A family tree cloaked in mystery and tragedy, Raimunda’s mother, Irene (Carmen Maura), who died in a fire along with her father years before, is believed to be spotted in town.
+Hard-working mother Raimunda (Penélope Cruz) lives in suburban Madrid with her husband Paco and daughter Paula.
+After a familial altercation results in Paco’s murder, Raimunda must handle the disposal of his body along with supporting her sister Sole (Lola Dueñas), running a restaurant and grieving after the death of their beloved Aunt Paula (Chus Lampreave).
+As if that all weren’t enough, Raimunda’s late mother is believed to be spotted in town.

 Despite dark themes as death, murder, incest, and rape, Volver is a spirited slice-of-life with a distinctive feminine presence.
 Penélope Cruz gives a wonderfully honest performance in the lead role which earned her an Academy Award Nomination for Best Actress.

 “Volver is often dazzling in its artifice — José Luis Alcaine’s ripe cinematography, Alberto Iglesias’s suave, heart-tugging score — but it is never false.
 It draws you in, invites you to linger and makes you eager to return.
 It offers something better than realism.” — A.O.
 Scott, New York Times

 “Almodóvar has cast himself as the chronicler of the Spanish soul, and in Volver he deftly weaves the old Spain with the new.” — Carina Chocano, Los Angeles Times